justinsilvestre/algofonia/README.md

 ### Getting beat start times

 After subscribing to WebSockets messages, you will immediately receive a `ROOM_STATE_UPDATE` message.
+You will also receive a `ROOM_STATE_UPDATE` when the room's beat starts, and any time someone joins/leaves the room.

 If this message has `null` value for `roomState.beat`, that means the beat hasn't started yet.
 If `roomState.beat` is present, you can use `roomState.beat.startTime` to get the [**milliseconds since the Unix epoch**](https://en.wikipedia.org/wiki/Unix_time) of the first beat.

 All the properties available on `roomState` are documented **with the `RoomState` data type** in the file [/app/WebsocketMessage.ts](./app/WebsocketMessage.ts)